UWB-Adv-Data-Vis/Twitter-shiny/README.md

 Save the file, write a commit message and ***commit***.

-Click the `Run Document` to see if the table of emotes appears.
+Click the *Run Document* button to see if the table of emoticons appears.

 ### Wordle

 A wordle is one visualization that is often used as a novelty but can be great for summarizing impressions.
 We will make a world that will help summarize the tweets.

 Start by adding a sub-header to distinguish the section, `#### Wordle: A graphic of frequently used words`.

 Next, create a chunk called `userwordle` and add a `renderPlot()` function.